 Suitable patients are people over 18 with chronic pain, who are able to participate in groups, and who are motivated to manage their pain better.

-We are delighted to get both folks at an early stage of their chronic pain journey as well as folks who may have lived with their pain for many years, but not previously accessed this self management support programme.
+I am delighted to get both folks at an early stage of their chronic pain journey as well as folks who may have lived with their pain for many years, but not previously accessed this self management support programme.

 Participants are supported to learn techniques to support them to live well with their chronic pain.
 All patients participating in the programme have a comprehensive assessment pre and post course completion, with statistically significant improvements noted in reduction in anxiety and depression and statistically significant increases in pain self efficacy and mood.